FCE Speaking Part 3: Master the Collaborative Task with 10 Proven Strategies

 - Finish with a micro-quiz on collocations in a Use of English gap-fill – perfect daily "Test English" habit for any English Test.

-Sample Conversation Structure
+Sample Collaborative Task Conversation Structure

 Candidate A: "Let's look at these holiday options.
 Shall we start with the beach